robinali34/min_project_secure_python_web_api/README.md

 If you discover a security vulnerability, please:

 1. **DO NOT** create a public issue
-2. Email security details to [security@yourdomain.com]
-3. Use GitHub's private vulnerability reporting feature
+2. Use GitHub's private vulnerability reporting feature

 ## Roadmap